cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 NameError: name 'Print' is not defined
 ```

-It is important to be familiar with Python error messages in order to interpret them efficiently (after all, the goal should be to fix the error), so make errors and learn from them!
+It is important to be familiar with Python error messages to interpret them efficiently (after all, the goal should be to fix the error), so make errors and learn from them!

 On the other hand, there are also stylistic issues that Python doesn't care about at all.
 The following two statements are equivalent for Python: